 Monday - Friday7:30am - 5:30pm

-Ralph Schell has served as Jefferson County administrator since the Board of County Commissioners (BCC) appointed him to the position in December 2009.
+Ralph Schell has served as Jefferson County manager since the Board of County Commissioners (BCC) appointed him to the position in December 2009.

 Schell, who was director of Community Resources for 11 years before becoming county administrator, is responsible for implementing the board’s policies and overseeing the day-to-day operations of one of the largest and most geographically diverse counties in Colorado.